Astronomical interferometry using continuous variable quantum teleportation: Measurement on the teleported states

+\end{widetext} where the squeezing level $y=2e^{-2r'}$ is used to quantify the amount noise introduced in the teleportation protocol with finite squeezing, which vanishes in the infinite squeezing limit, i.e., $\lim_{r\rightarrow \infty }y=0$.\\ The QFI as a function of squeezing level $y=2e^{-2r'}$ is plotted in Fig.~\ref{qfi}.
 Although our scheme works for sources of arbitrary strength, it is important to check its performance in the weak limit $\epsilon\ll 1$.
 This is because in the weak limit, the estimation of the coherence function is strongly affected by vacuum noise, which degrades sensitivity if there is no shared entanglement between the two telescopes and only local measurements are performed at each telescope, as pointed out in Ref.~\cite{tsang2011quantum}.
-We quantify the performance using the Fisher information (FI), which is defined for a particular type of measurement and also bounds $\Sigma_{\bm{z}}$ by its inverse \cite{helstrom1976quantum}.
-Reference \cite{tsang2011quantum} shows a local scheme without entanglement will at most have FI $F\propto \epsilon^2$.
-We now compare the FI of such a local scheme with the QFI of our scheme, which teleports the stellar state using entanglement, to show our scheme overcomes the vacuum noise.
-In the weak limit, the QFI of our scheme is
+Reference \cite{tsang2011quantum} shows a local scheme without entanglement will at most have a Fisher information of $F\propto \epsilon^2$.
+To provide a more quantitative comparison, we now look at the resultant QFI of our scheme with squeezing parameter $r$ in different limits:\\ \textit{Low squeezing limit} with $y=2e^{-2r'}\rightarrow 2$:

+which coincides with the performance of heterodyne detection of a weak thermal source in telescopes \cite{tsang2011quantum}.
+Actually, the condition of low squeezing implies that the two-mode squeezed state becomes the vacuum state used in the protocol, since a local heterodyne measurement is performed on Telescope A and the corresponding QFI of the conditional state on Telescope B will be saturated by applying a heterodyne measurement therein as well.
+A similar observation has been made independently by \cite{Huang2024}; however, they used a slightly different CV-teleportation protocol, as we will explain later. \\ \textit{High squeezing limit} with $y=2e^{-2r'}\ll \epsilon$:

 which shows our scheme has $F\propto \epsilon$.
-Since $\epsilon\ll 1$ and the inverse of $F$ is the lower bound for the variance of the estimation, we find that our scheme can significantly outperform local schemes without entanglement.
-In addition, the QFI we find here is comparable to that of schemes in Ref. \cite{gottesman2012longer,khabiboulline2019optical,khabiboulline2019quantum}, where different types of entanglement resources are used.
+Since $\epsilon\ll 1$ and the inverse of $F$ is the lower bound for the variance of the estimation, we will demonstrate below that our scheme can significantly outperform local schemes that do not utilize entanglement.